 Monograph Language Series: These 4,471 monographs and pamphlets make up about 75 percent of the collection.
 Included are 2,336 titles tracing suffragism in the English-speaking world.
 The collection will soon include 929 German titles that document the history of organized movements in Germany and Switzerland, and 734 French titles that cover women's issues from Gallic times through World War II.

-Complete archives of consumer magazines published for a female audience, including Good Housekeeping and Ladies Home Journal.
+Archives of consumer magazines published for a female audience, including Good Housekeeping and Ladies Home Journal.
 These magazines cover family life, home economics, health, careers, fashion, and culture, and provide canonical records of evolving assumptions about gender roles and cultural mores.
+Each magazine contains volume 1, issue 1 through 2005.
 Publications are in high-resolution color.

 Conference proceedings, organization reports, publications, and websites of women's non-governmental organizations.
 Also includes letters, diaries, and memoirs of women active internationally since the mid-nineteenth century, as well as photographs and videos of major events and activists in the history of women’s international social movements.